 Disadvantages:

 People nowadays prefer using the internet to find answers to their questions rather than going to the library or asking someone.
 Education has undergone a paradigm shift, from writing on chalkboards to learning on computers.
-Though online schools existed before, COVID-19 revolutionized school education.
+Though online schools existed before, COVID-19 pandemic revolutionized school education.
 Most schools have started offering online classes.
 Gone are the days when school was limited to four walls.
 Students can now learn anything and everything online.
 Learning has become more comfortable and easier with online classes.
 Online schools allow education to reach a wider audience than it has in the past.
 The future of online schools looks promising.

 Write to our School Consultant: